jupyter/governance/conduct/conduct_enforcement.md

 The committee will then review the incident and determine, to the best of their
 ability:

-* What happened
+* What happened.
-* Whether this event constitutes a Code of Conduct violation
+* Whether this event constitutes a Code of Conduct violation.
-* Who are the responsible party(ies)
+* Who are the responsible party(ies).
-* Whether this is an ongoing situation, and there is a threat to anyone's physical safety
+* Whether this is an ongoing situation, and there is a threat to anyone's physical safety.

 This information will be collected in writing, and whenever possible the group's deliberations will be recorded and retained (i.e. chat transcripts, email